-“We focus on empowering our customers through our associate know-how and our variety of products in stores and online,” she says.
-“As an organization, we’re governed by a set of values, and doing the right thing is one of those.
+“We focus on empowering our customers through our associate know-how and the wide variety of products in our stores and online,” she says.
+“As an organization, we’re governed by our core values, including doing the right thing.
 Energy efficiency fits in perfectly with that.”

-Sovran joined Home Depot as part of the Save on Energy program, an initiative led by the Independent Electricity System Operator (IESO), the organization that manages Ontario’s power system.
-The program encourages companies to engage a full-time energy manager, whose mandate includes advancing energy efficiency and identifying and implementing energy conservation projects.
+Sovran leads a team of full-time energy managers engaged under the Save on Energy program, an initiative led by the Independent Electricity System Operator (IESO), the organization that manages Ontario’s power system.
+The program's mandate includes advancing energy efficiency and identifying and implementing energy efficiency projects.

-“It's much easier to do things the same way time and time again, but we were able to take a leap and do things differently,” says Sovran.
-“There were bumps in the road and hard work, but I’m proud of the foundation we’ve laid and of our results.
+“It's much easier to do things the same way time and time again, but we took a leap and decided to approach things differently,” says Sovran.
+“Through a lot of hard work and challenges, I’m proud of the foundation we’ve laid and of our results.
 Last year, we saved enough energy to power 13 Home Depot stores for a year.”

 That impact is impressive, says Derek Roldan, IESO’s marketing advisor.
-“Home Depot, a company with so many different locations, saw its stores improve their energy efficiency across the board.”
+“Home Depot Canada, a company with so many different locations, saw its stores improve their energy efficiency across the board.”

-For its achievements, the Home Depot energy management team was recently recognized with an IESO Energy Management Leadership Award, and Roldan believes much of the success was driven by the energy manager’s passion and ability to inspire others.
+For its achievements, the Home Depot energy solutions team was recently recognized with an IESO Energy Management Leadership Award, and Roldan believes much of the success was driven by a passion for efficiency and an ability to inspire others.